eubr-bigsea/citron/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+If an error such as `Error: Unknown system error -121: Unknown system error -121, chown '$HOME/.config/configstore/ember-cli.json.2476383093'` is thrown, set the npm configstore directory using the variable `XDG_CONFIG_HOME`.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details